 These are moments that carry more importance than just an example of on-pitch technical excellence, they can win titles or turn around a team's fortunes - or a nation's hopes.
-Read the rest of this entry »
+FULL POST

 If you like to be surprised, keep your eyes trained on France’s rugby team this year.
 They should be the northern hemisphere’s leading candidates to win the World Cup but their sheer unpredictability makes it impossible to declare that with any confidence.

 France seems to have the unique knack of serving up inspiring victories and embarrassing defeats in equal measure; a seven-try thriller to start the defence of their Six Nations title coming just a couple of months after a 43-point thrashing by Australia.